 If you are in a hospital that doesn’t leave you in the same room you deliver in, you will transfer to couplet care (also called mother/baby or postpartum).
 You will likely have a new set of nurses in that area.

 The nurses will swaddle the baby (and look like zen masters at it).
-Don’t forget to check out how the Owlet monitor can be an extra pair of eyes in the nursery.

 Having a baby is a wonderful and confusing experience.
 I hope these reminders about totally normal things will help you feel more at ease during your upcoming delivery.